 Instead of doing everything alone, consider partnering with a lead generation expert to streamline your lead generation.
 As the leading go-to-market platform in Europe, Dealfront is currently helping more than 10,000 companies win at generating the right leads for their businesses.

 With Dealfront, you can use various tools to speed up your lead generation efforts and boost conversion rates.
-Dealfront Target, for instance, is a B2B sales database that gives you access to more than 30 million companies, 89 million contacts, and 500 data attributes.
+Target, for instance, is a B2B sales database that gives you access to more than 30 million companies, 89 million contacts, and 500 data attributes.
 With this information, you can create lead lists and drill down to your ideal ICP using more than 100 filters, trigger events, company news, and financial data.

 With Target, it doesn’t matter what industry you’re in.
 You can boost your prospecting, market analysis, and B2B lead generation.

 Leadfeeder, on the other hand, helps you understand and engage with the B2B companies visiting your website in real-time.
-The tool allows you to track the behavior and interests of your website visitors and send that data to your sales team.
+The tool allows you to track the behavior and interests of your website visits and send that data to your sales team.
 With this valuable information, the sales team can better target leads and convert them to customers more efficiently.

 Step 4: Prioritize sales and marketing alignment around the lead gen funnel